Mona-0012/Test/README.md

-Fix the vertex change handling so that Vertex Metadata updates correctly on every dropdown change.

-On selectedVertex change:

-Clear previous vertex metadata state

-Re-find the vertex object from the latest /tg/get-config-tables response using vertex_name === selectedVertex

-Rebuild the metadata rows from that vertex only
+When a vertex is selected from the dropdown (e.g., accountnumber), read the backend response from /tg/get-config-tables, find the matching vertex object, and dynamically populate the Vertex Metadata table.

+Show each attribute as a separate row where:

+Key = attribute name

+Value = attribute type

+Update the table reactively on vertex change and keep the existing UI layout and Save/Edit actions unchanged.

+Make Vertex Metadata fully dynamic.
+Whenever the selected vertex changes, dynamically load and display only the metadata of the currently selected vertex (matching vertex_name).

-Do not reuse cached data from the previously selected vertex.
-Ensure switching from accountnumber → device shows only device attributes.
+Do not retain or reuse data from the previously selected vertex.
+The table must always reflect the current dropdown selection.